danielsaidi/website_danielsaidi/collections/_posts/2021/2021-01-02-mocking-with-mockingkit.md

 }
 ```

-Unlike the void invokation in `MockPrinter`, this `invoke` actually returns a value.
+Unlike the void function in `MockPrinter`, this `invoke` actually returns a value.
 Since the function body is a one-liner, you can omit `return`.

-If the return value is optional, it's also optional to register a return value before invoking the function.
+If the return value is optional, it's optional to register a return value before invoking the function.
 Calling `invoke` before registering a return value will return `nil`.

-If the return value is non-optional, you must register a return value before invoking the function.
+If the return value is non-optional, you *must* register a return value before invoking the function.
 Calling `invoke` before registering a return value will cause a crash.

 Registering a return value is easy: